As your business grows, so does the volume of administrative work. And when your HR and payroll staff are overwhelmed, more costly mistakes occur.

 Not every business can or should outsource all of their HR functions.
 However, even smaller companies can benefit for the cost-savings of outsourcing one or two major functions.
 Perhaps the most commonly outsourced process is payroll.

-You might already find that you are dealing with growing frustration and insufficient resources:
+You might already find that you are dealing with growing frustration and insufficient resources if you are experiencing the following issues:

 Payroll mistakes are costly.
 A good payroll services provider is far less likely to make serious errors.
 And in the unlikely event that it happens you able to receive financial restitution from the provider.
 Peace of mind is one of the greatest benefits of outsourcing your payroll process.